abbiewade/abbiewade.github.io/smartalarmclock.md

 ![4-digit_7-segment_display image](/img/DI-0017_2.jpg)

+7 Segment displays come in two varieties - common _anode_ and common _cathode_.
+Both display types contain the word '_common_' in front of them.
+This simply refers to the fact that for all the LED segments on a digit are linked by at one end.
+The common _anode_ variant links the LEDs at the ```VCC/VDD``` (+V) line rather than at ```VEE/VSS/GND``` (0V), which means that if you wish to turn an LED on, you need to power all of the LEDs, and only ground the segments you want to light up.

+The cathode is the opposite to the anode, where the common LED connection is at the GND line, and a ```HIGH``` value is used to turn on each individual segment.
+Ultimately, there is no difference in functionality of the two kinds, you just need to invert the logic for your program if the LED segments do the opposite of what you expect!
+For the remainder of this project we are going to assume when talking about any 7 segment display that it is of the common _anode_ variety.

 A 7 segment display works by assigning different lettering to each segment, as shown in the image below.
 What this means is that if you set the pin attached to ```A``` to ```LOW``` then it will turn on.

 ![7-segment_display lettering image](/img/7-segment display.png)